 Note: As of Salesforce Winter '17, the CreateSDoc method is no longer supported.
 In this document, all instances of the CreateSDoc method have been replaced with the newer CreateSDocSync method.
-This method still uses the same parameters as the old CreateSDoc method, and works exactly the same as the old method; the only difference is that you now must call CreateSDocSync rather than CreateSDoc to guarantee proper functionality with Winter '17 and subsequent releases.
+This method still uses the same parameters as the old CreateSDoc method, and works exactly the same as the old method; the only difference is that you now must call it CreateSDocSync rather than CreateSDoc to guarantee proper functionality with Winter '17 and subsequent releases.
 If you have existing code that uses CreateSDoc calls, please replace all instances of CreateSDoc with CreateSDocSync.

 To use the CreateSDocSync method, you will need to be on version 2.266 or later.
 For instructions on upgrading, please see our guide on upgrading S-Docs to the latest version.

 - If you are looking for a way to generate multiple S-Docs (in batch) from an object list view, or you want a document to be automatically generated and emailed when a field value has changed or a date has passed, this article will help you configure S-Docs to meet your requirements.

 - For example, when a user changes an opportunity stage field to “Send Quote,” you can configure S-Docs to generate a PDF quote along with a customized cover letter and email it to the opportunity contact.
 Users would not need to click on any buttons or choose any templates.
 Whenever the field value is changed, even from a mobile device, the process is invoked and the documents are generated and optionally emailed.

 - When using the S-Docs API in batch mode, a user can select multiple records at once from a list view and send each record a custom invitation email to an event.
 The possibilities to further automate and distribute your documents are unlimited.

 The S-Docs REST API is leveraged to invoke document generation programmatically.
 This powerful feature means that documents can be created in the background (synchronously) without any user involvement whenever defined criteria are met.